CV help

-Although there is no such thing as a one-size-fits-all method for a perfect CV, there are certain rules you can follow to make sure that your CV is faux-pas free and ends up at the top of the pile.
+Although there is no such thing as a one-size-fits-all method for a perfect CV, there are certain graduate CV tips you can follow to make sure that your CV template is faux-pas free and ends up at the top of any recruiters pile.

-Before you even start, it is worth thinking about the purpose of your CV.
-It must accomplish a few main things.
+Before you even start, it is worth thinking about the purpose of your CV by looking at an example or two.
+To ensure its success it needs to accomplish a few main things.

 - Present all of your relevant skills and accomplishments